 ICM Programme overview

-Intensive Care Medicine (ICM) also referred to as Critical Care Medicine, is that body of specialist knowledge and practice concerned with the treatment of patients, with, at risk of, or recovering from potentially life-threatening failure of one or more of the organ systems.
+Intensive Care Medicine (ICM), also referred to as Critical Care Medicine is that body of specialist knowledge and practice concerned with the treatment of patients with, at risk of or recovering from potentially life-threatening failure of one or more of the organ systems.

 Intensive Care Medicine is a multidisciplinary training programme which has been developed by the Faculty of Intensive Care Medicine (FICM-previously known as the Intercollegiate Board for Training in Intensive Care Medicine (IBTICM) in conjunction with the parent Royal Colleges, Regional Advisors and trainees in ICM and many other contributors.

-In October 2011, GMC approved a standalone CCT programme for Intensive Care Medicine meaning that trainees can apply and be appointed for a 5-year programme of training in Intensive Care Medicine.
+In October 2011, GMC approved a standalone CCT programme for Intensive Care Medicine meaning that trainees could apply and be appointed for a 5-year programme of training in Intensive Care Medicine.
 The details of this programme are available in the ICM training 2011 curriculum document.
-These trainees are appointed by national recruitment process and will start from August 2012.
+These trainees are appointed by national recruitment process and are known as ‘ICM CCT’ trainees.

-- Dual CCT in ICM and Anaesthesia
+Dual CCT in ICM and another specialty: